nhs-england-tools/repository-template/README.md

 Any HTML or Markdown documentation is [© Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

-[^1]: Note that the version of GNU Make available by default on OS X is earlier than this.
-You will need to upgrade it, or certain `make` tasks will fail.
-On OS X, you will need [homebrew](https://brew.sh/) installed, then to install `make`, like so:

-    ```
-    $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-    $ brew install make
-    ```

-    You will then see instructions to fix your `$PATH` variable to make the newly installed version available.
-    If you are using [dotfiles](https://github.com/nhs-england-tools/dotfiles), this is all done for you.